wenyuliuinfo/cybersecurity_for_beginners/1-basic-security-concepts/1-common-cybersecurity-threats.md

 ## 4. MITRE ATT&CK framework
-The MITRE ATT&CK framework (Adversarial Tactics, Techniques, and Common Knowledge) is a framework that catalogs and categorizes the tactics, techniques, and procedures (TTPs) that adversaries use during cyberattacks.
+The MITRE ATT&CK framework (Adversarial Tactics, Techniques, and Common Knowledge) is a framework that catalogs and categorizes the tactics, techniques, and procedures (TTPs) that adversaries use during cyber-attacks.
 The framework was created by MITRE Corporation, a not-for-profit organization that operates research and development centers for various government agencies.

 The MITRE ATT&CK framework provides a standardized way to describe and analyze cyber threats, allowing cybersecurity professionals to better understand and defend against various attack techniques.
 It is widely used by security teams, threat hunters, and incident responders to:

-1. **Understand Adersarial Behavior:** The framework documents real-world attack behaviors, outlining the steps attackers take from initial entry to achieving their objectives.
+1. **Understand Adversarial Behavior:** The framework documents real-world attack behaviors, outlining the steps attackers take from initial entry to achieving their objectives.
 It covers a broad range of attack techniques used by different threat groups.

 2. **Plan and Implement Defense Strategies:** Security teams can use the framework to develop proactive defense strategies that align with the specific tactics and techniques adversaries might employ.